NiallMcCarthy123/sml209-18/index.md

 <h1>Welcome</h1>
 <p>This is my page for SML209-18</p>

-<h1> My name is Niall and I am from London.
-I am studying German and have lived in London my whole life.</h1>
+<p> My name is Niall and I am from London.
+I am studying German and have lived in London my whole life.</p>

   <ul>
   <li>attend lectures.</li>